ecronix/react-most-wanted/README.md

 React Most Wanted is a react Starter Kit based on [Create React App](https://github.com/facebookincubator/create-react-app) and [Material-UI](https://material-ui.com/) that uses [Firebase](https://firebase.google.com/).

-## Why shold I use it?
+## Why should I use it?

 Check this out:

-- it is build with CRA and even if you use this Starter Kit your CRA scripts will work properly.
+- it is built with CRA and even if you use this Starter Kit your CRA scripts will work properly.
 You will be able to make every CRA update as if you have started with it.
 We don't eject anyone from CRA :smile:
 - it is based on a library [rmw-shell](https://github.com/TarikHuber/rmw-shell) witch keeps your project up to date when we make bugfixes or add new features.
 It is like a `shell` for your project where the hard work is already done for you.
 - there is a simple script to start a fresh project without forking anything `npx create-react-app test-app --scripts-version rmw-react-scripts`
-- it has all "MOST WANTED" features build in.
+- it has all "MOST WANTED" features built in.
 That is where the name comes from :wink: We come to the features a little bit later.
-- it is customisable
+- it is customizable
 - it uses Firebase :smile:
 - it is Best Practice Project PWA (Progressive Web Application)
 - you will love it once you start using it :smile: